akshatchadhaa/spotify-popularity-analysis/README.md

 Key insight:
 Moderate levels of energy and emotional balance tend to correlate with higher popularity.
 -
-# Distribution of Spotify Track Popularity
+# :arrow_double_up: Distribution of Spotify Track Popularity

 ![Distribution of Spotify Track Popularity](images/{7900E9A0-F1D7-4A3D-B9C1-751FC5A4A09B}.png)